 The earliest Europeans to visit the area are said to have been Álvar Núñez Cabeza de Vaca and three companions, survivors of a portion of the Pánfilo Narváez Expedition whose ship was wrecked off the coast at what is now Galveston in 1528.
-This, however, was an accidental visit as the four men were traversing the region in their successful trek to reach Mexico City.
+Their visit to what would become Lavaca County was incidental, however, as the four men were just traversing the region during their eventually successful trek to reach Mexico City.

 The first deliberate European expedition to the area was in 1685, led by by the Frenchman René Robert Cavelier, Sieur de La Salle.
 La Salle is supposedly the one who named the Lavaca River.
 He called it Les Veches, which means “the cattle,” for the huge herds of bison living in the region.
-Later Spanish explorers kept the meaning of the name, transliterating it to La Baca.
+Later Spanish explorers kept the meaning of the name, transliterating it to La Baca, which eventually morphed into Lavaca.
 After the Spanish explorations, it wasn’t until 1820 that people of European extraction returned to the area, when the region was part of the land grants of Empresarios Stephen F. Austin and Green DeWitt.

 Many early settlers were driven out by the Indians, mostly Comanche and Tonkawa, but even so by 1831, several settlements had been established, of which two—Hallettsville and Petersburg—later became towns.
 In addition, there were Zumwalt’s Mill and William Millican’s cotton gin, the latter foreshadowing the presence of what would become one of the Blackland Prairies’ most important crops.
 During the Texas Revolution, Antonio Lopez de Santa Anna’s army passed through the area after their slaughter of the defenders of the Alamo and the mission at Goliad.

 Indian raids continued after the Texas Revolution, but by 1841, the Indians had suffered enough defeats that they abandoned the area.
-But the residents of the county wasn’t done fighting.
+The residents of the county weren’t done fighting, however.
 Ten years after the establishment of Lavaca County in 1842, Hallettsville was elected to be the county seat, which didn’t sit well with the citizens of Petersburg, who refused to relinquish the county records.
-The men of Hallettsville had to resort to force of arms to recover the records.
+The men of Hallettsville had to resort to force of arms to take possession of the records.

 Most of the incoming settlers were from the Old South.
 They brought their slaves with them and established a plantation economy with cotton as the dominant crop, though cattle ranching also was prevalent.
 It’s no surprise that the men of Lavaca County joined the Confederate Army during the Civil War.